-Available-for-Sale Investment-The Convertible Promissory Note is classified as an available-for-sale security.
+Available-for-Sale Investment-The Convertible Promissory Notes are classified as an available-for-sale securities.
 Available-for-sale investments are subsequently measured at fair value.
 Unrealized holding gains and losses are excluded from earnings and reported in other comprehensive income until realized.
 The Company determines fair value of its available-for-sale investments using unobservable inputs by considering the initial investment value, next round financing, and the likelihood of conversion or settlement based on the contractual terms in the agreement.
-On January 7, 2022, the Company purchased an additional \$250,000 Convertible Promissory Note from the same issuer.
-As of December 31, 2022 and 2021, the Company evaluated the fair value of its convertible promissory note and determined that the fair value approximates the carrying value of \$1,000,000 and \$250,000, respectively.
+The Company initially purchased a \$250,000 convertible promissory note from the issuer in 2021 and then on January 7, 2022, the Company purchased an additional \$250,000 convertible promissory note from the same issuer and then an additional \$500,000 in October 2022.
+As of December 31, 2022 and 2021, the Company evaluated the fair value of its Convertible Promissory Notes and determined that the fair value approximates the carrying value of \$1,000,000 and \$250,000, respectively.